Ajinkya-Pame/SendMate/README.md

 🌟 **About**

 SendMate is a platform that facilitates parcel delivery by connecting senders with travelers.
 Utilizing existing travel routes, it provides a sustainable, cost-effective solution for last-mile delivery challenges.
+“SendMate is a smart parcelH delivery platform that connects people who want to send parcels with travelers going in the same direction.
+SendMate offers an easy, user-friendly platform that connects senders with travelers for affordable, eco-friendly delivery.

 🔧 **Tech Stack**
 - **Backend**: Node.js, Express